krismbah/Plotly/README.md

 ***Deliverable 4: Customize the Dashboard***
-Use your knowledge of HTML and Bootstrap to customize the webpage for your dashboard:
+Use knowledge of HTML and Bootstrap to customize the webpage for your dashboard:

 Figure 4: